- our blog

 What can you do if you encounter licensed money lenders’ harassment?

-What are some common illegal acts of harassment by moneylenders?
+What are some common illegal acts of harassment by money lenders?

-- Harassing borrowers with multiple SMS/calls.
+• Harassing borrowers with multiple SMSes/calls.

-- Making multiple calls to the borrower’s home and office, causing distress to their family and colleagues.
+• Making multiple calls to the borrower’s home and office, causing distress to their family and colleagues.

-- Contacting borrowers during unusual hours.
+• Contacting borrowers during unusual hours.

-- Visiting the borrower’s home and workplace multiple times or during unusual hours.
+• Visiting the borrower’s home and workplace multiple times or during unusual hours.

-- Loitering around the borrower’s home and office to wait for the borrower.
+• Loitering around the borrower’s home and office to wait for the borrower.

-Common threats moneylenders might use to get you to pay up
+Common threats money lenders might use to get you to pay up

 Are the money lenders threatening you?
 Here are some common tactics they use:

-- Warn borrowers they can make them lose their job if they don’t pay up.
+• Warn borrowers they can make them lose their job if they don’t pay up.

-- Warn borrowers that if they don’t pay up, something bad would happen to them or their loved ones.
+• Warn borrowers that something bad will happen to them or their loved ones if they don’t pay up.

-- Threaten to beat the borrower up.
+• Threaten to beat the borrower up.

 If you encounter harassment or disputes by money lenders, you can seek help in the following ways: